theon/pelicangit/README.rst

 ``sudo start pelicangit``

 Upstart will keep pelicangit long running (will restart it if it crashes, or the machine reboots).
 By installing pelicangit, an upstart configuration file will be installed at ``/etc/init/pelicangit.conf``.

+When running with upstart, pelicangit will look for your pelican configuration file at ``/etc/pelicangit/pelican.conf.py``.
+This will be the only argument pelicangit passed to pelican, so you will need to use the ``PATH`` and ``OUTPUT_PATH`` variables to define where your content and output paths as defined `here <http://pelican.notmyidea.org/en/2.8/settings.html#basic-settings>`_

 *Note: Even if upstart runs pelicangit as the root user, pelican git will change to the unix user sepcified by the ``PELICANGIT_USER`` variable to run git and pelican